couchand/descent/README.md

 -------

 This readme is intended to be proscriptive, not descriptive.
-As always, the only true documentation is the code.e
+As always, the only true documentation is the code.

 Getting Started
 ---------------